unoplatform/uno/doc/articles/additional-vscode-topics.md

 To get started on using VS Code, [head over to our guides](xref:Uno.GetStarted.vscode).

-You'll find in this page other topics about VS Code support, such as code snippets or how to upgrade an existing app to use VS Code.
+In this page, you'll find other topics about VS Code support, such as code snippets or how to upgrade an existing app to use VS Code.

 ## Explore other features